oconnor0/blog/_drafts/beclad-in-iron.md

-"is it not that great feast whitsuntide? and thee would spill mine blood beside. no, today is not the day for quarrels. tomorrow justice will see thed die."
+"is it not that great feast whitsuntide? and thee would spill mine blood beside. no, today is not the day for quarrels. tomorrow justice will see thee die."

 "fah, have not we all heard mass this morn? i will spill thine blood this holy day.